return42/sphkerneldoc/linux_src_doc/drivers/iio/imu/st_lsm6dsx/st_lsm6dsx_h.rst

 dev
     Pointer to instance of struct device (I2C or SPI).

+regmap
+    Register map of the device.

 irq
     Device interrupt line (I2C or SPI).

-lock
-    Mutex to protect read and write operations.

 fifo_lock
     Mutex to prevent concurrent access to the hw FIFO.

+conf_lock
+    Mutex to prevent concurrent FIFO configuration update.

 fifo_mode
     FIFO operating mode supported by the device.